-8.4.1 A record is a lift that exceeds the previous record by a minimum of one (1) kg and fractions of 1 kg are not permitted.
-All records and bodyweights will be registered in metric values.

-8.4.2 Any attempts to set international records must be done in line with the relevant international federation rules.

-8.4.3 In competitions abroad, the weight on the barbell shall be accepted at face value for British records.

-8.4.4 In the UK, the weights of the discs and barbell shall be taken at face value, provided that they have been tested before the contest and are at least as heavy as stated.
-The scales used must also have been certified as being accurate.

-8.4.5 In Weightlifting, the first lifter to set the Record, holds the Record, both in the individual lifts and the total.
-If two (2) or more Lifters achieve the same result and a new record is established, time is the most important factor.
-The new record holder is the Lifter who completed the lift first regardless of the sequence of the competition, if divided into groups.

-8.4.6 Only current BWL members who are in membership of BWL at the time of the lift(s) will be recognised as holding a record.
+- 8.4.1 A record is a lift that exceeds the previous record by a minimum of one (1) kg and fractions of 1 kg are not permitted.
+All records and bodyweights will be registered in metric values. - 8.4.2 Any attempts to set international records must be done in line with the relevant international federation rules. - 8.4.3 In competitions abroad, the weight on the barbell shall be accepted at face value for British records. - 8.4.4 In the UK, the weights of the discs and barbell shall be taken at face value, provided that they have been tested before the contest and are at least as heavy as stated.
+The scales used must also have been certified as being accurate. - 8.4.5 In Weightlifting, the first athlete to set the Record, holds the Record, both in the individual lifts and the total.
+If two (2) or more Athletes achieve the same result and a new record is established, time is the most important factor.
+The new record holder is The Athlete who completed the lift first regardless of the sequence of the competition, if divided into groups. - 8.4.6 Only current BWL members who are in membership of BWL at the time of the lift(s) will be recognised as holding a record. - 8.4.7 Bodyweight categories shall be those authorised by BWL and the IWF.

-8.4.7 Only UK citizens as defined in TCRR 5.3.1 can claim a British record.

-8.4.8 Bodyweight categories shall be those authorised by BWL and the IWF.

-8.4.9 The lift recorded, if accepted, will be registered in the body weight class of the Lifter and may not be carried on to the next class even though the record in the next class be less.

-8.4.10 A lifter may set a Record/s in the same bodyweight category of the age group/s above that which is their own age group, if the amount recorded exceeds that standing in the higher age group/s.
+- 8.4.8 The lift recorded, if accepted, will be registered in the body weight category of The Athlete and may not be carried on to the next body weight category even if the record in the next body weight category is lower. - 8.4.9 An athlete may set a Record/s in the same bodyweight category of the age group/s above that which is their own age group, if the amount recorded exceeds that standing in the higher age group/s.
 This rule applies only to Under 15, Under 17, Under 20, Under 23 and Senior age groups.
-It does not apply to Masters records.

-8.4.11 A Masters lifter may set records in age groups below their current age group if their results exceed the existing record in the same bodyweight category.
-This applies to all Masters age groups and the Senior age group.

-8.4.12 Home Countries, and any geographical area or competition can maintain their own set of records and shall manager the process in line with these TCRR.
+It does not apply to Masters records. - 8.4.10 A Masters athlete may set records in age groups below their current age group if their results exceed the existing record in the same bodyweight category.
+This applies to all Masters age groups and the Senior age group. - 8.4.11 Home Countries, and any geographical area or competition can maintain their own set of records and shall manager the process in line with these TCRR.